 Material processes and controls in the (Group) accounting process

 All consolidated entities must follow the KION Group IFRS Accounting Manual when preparing their IFRS reporting packages.
-This manual contains the recognition, measurement and disclosure rules to be applied in the KION Group’s accounting in accordance with IFRS.
+This manual contains the recognition, measurement, and disclosure rules to be applied in the KION Group’s accounting in accordance with IFRS.
 The accounting guidelines primarily explain the financial reporting principles specific to the KION Group’s business.
 In addition, all companies must adhere to the schedule defined by head office for the Group accounting process.

 The employees involved in the (Group) accounting process receive regular training in this field.
 Throughout the accounting process, the local companies are supported by central points of contact.
 The consolidated accounts are drawn up centrally using data from the consolidated subsidiaries.
-Specially trained KION Group employees carry out the consolidation activities, reconciliations and monitoring of the stipulated deadlines and processes.
-Monthly checklists have been drawn up for the consolidation process and are worked through in a standardised manner.
+Specially trained KION Group employees carry out the consolidation activities, reconciliations, and monitoring of the stipulated deadlines and processes.
+Monthly checklists have been drawn up for the consolidation process and are worked through in a standardized manner.
 All postings are managed centrally and documented.
 A team is responsible for monitoring the system-based controls, which it supplements with manual checks.
 The entire accounting process contains a number of specific approval stages, for which extensive plausibility checks have been set up.
-Employees with the relevant expertise provide support on specialist questions and complex issues.
+Employees with the necessary expertise provide support on specialist questions and complex issues.

-Internal control mechanisms and ongoing analysis of the regulatory framework enable any risks that might jeopardise the compliance of the consolidated financial statements and group management report with accounting standards to be identified as soon as possible so that appropriate countermeasures can be taken.
+Internal control mechanisms and ongoing analysis of the regulatory framework enable any risks that might jeopardize the compliance of the consolidated financial statements and group management report with accounting standards to be identified as soon as possible so that appropriate countermeasures can be taken.
 Such risks form part of the KION Group’s aggregate risk profile and are classified as operational risk.

-The Internal Audit department evaluates governance, risk management and the control processes by following a systematic and structured process, thus helping to bring about improvements.
+The Internal Audit department evaluates governance, risk management, and the control processes by following a systematic and structured process, thus helping to bring about improvements.
 It focuses primarily on the following aspects:

 - appropriateness and effectiveness of the internal control systems for avoiding financial losses

-- compliance with legal requirements, directives from the Executive Board, other policies and internal instructions
+- compliance with legal requirements, directives from the Executive Board, other policies, and internal instructions

 - correct performance of tasks and compliance with business principles

-The market risks and competition risks described, the risks along the value chain, the human resources risks and the legal risks largely relate to the Industrial Trucks & Services and Supply Chain Solutions segments.
+The market risks and competition risks described, the risks along the value chain, the human resources risks, and the legal risks largely relate to the Industrial Trucks & Services and Supply Chain Solutions segments.
 Risks arising from financial services mainly affect the Industrial Trucks & Services segment, while financial risks resulting from the Company’s general funding situation would predominantly impact on the Corporate Services segment.